henriksommerfeld/blog-hugo/content/article/2019-11-26-i-love-my-new-2013-macbook-pro/index.md

 ---
 title: "I ❤️ My \"New\" 2013 MacBook Pro"
 date: 2019-11-25T00:02:10+01:00
-url: ""
+url: "i-love-my-new-2013-macbook-pro"
 categories: ["Coding"]
 tags: [Mac OS]
 summary: ""
-description: ""
+description: "This is a story about my personal computing experience, from the 1990's up to my new love for a six year old laptop."
-ogimage: ""
+ogimage: "2019-11-26_HPA_2184.jpg"
 draft: false
 ---